Endava-Sofia/fe-code-guidelines/guidelines/angular.md

 - File names and classes are usually prefixed with specific words depending on the type of the files - components, directives, services, guards, etc.
 - Names of classes and files follow different casing: files follow kebab-case naming while class names follow pascal-case naming.
+- Unit tests files share the same name as the files they are related to but prefixed with `.spec`

 Make sure you read the official [naming guide](https://angular.dev/style-guide#naming) to get familiar with the specifics and **consider using the CLI for generating files** to make sure that naming conventions are followed correctly.